rwxrob/zet/20210830121618/README.md

-This "junior" technologist, with a psychology degree and few prospects, went on to land a \$100,000 job at one of the most exciting companies in the cloud-native space after completing the learning in the Boost.
-He taught *himself*.
+This "junior" technologist, with a psychology degree and few prospects, went on to land a \$100,000 job at one of the most exciting companies in the cloud-native space after completing the learning in the Boost that he taught *himself*.
 I was just along for the ride.

 > 🤬 My recruiter calls me at least once a month to see if I have anyone